 Keep in mind, internal links need to be relevant to the content.
 Linking in this way sends a message to Google that you value your own content.

-Google will crawl your site more efficiently when you include internal links, and your rankings for specific keywords will also improve.
+Google will crawl your site more efficiently if you include internal links, and your rankings for specific keywords will also improve.
 Surprisingly, adding internal links is often overlooked, which is unfortunate, because they can improve SEO.
 Below is an example of an internal link I’ve used in this post.
-When someone clicks on it, they’ll be directed to another post on this same site:
+When someone clicks on it, they’ll be directed to another post on my blog.

-An external link is a link pointing away from your website.
+An external link is a link that points away from your website.
 In the example below, I’m linking to Jaaxy:

 External links are important for indexing and crawling.
-Externally linking to trustworthy authority sites will improve the credibility of your website.
-Remember, that the links need to be relevant to your content.
-It will help your SEO if you link to sites that are high ranking.
+Externally linking to trustworthy authority sites will improve the credibility of your website, while boosting SEO.
+Remember, the links should to be relevant to your content.

 Another purpose of external links, also called outbound links, is connection.
-If an authority site sees you’re linking to them, they’ll likely return the favor.
-This will further add to your credibility, and the value of your site’s content.
+If an authority site sees that you’re linking to them, they’ll likely return the favor.
+This will further add to your credibility and the value of your site’s content.
 One external link per post will do the trick.

 7. Use Google Search Console

 The URL feature within Google Search Console, is helpful for determining if the Googlebots can access your website’s posts and pages.
-You can test how Google is crawling a URL on your site, and debug potential crawl issues.
+You can also test how Google is crawling a URL on your site, and debug potential crawl issues.

 I also resubmit my sitemap every time I submit a URL.

 Click on “Sitemaps” on the left-hand menu of Google Search Console.
-You’ll be taken to this page.
+You’ll be taken to the page below.
 Now type in “sitemap.xml” and click “Submit.”
 That’s all there is to submitting a sitemap of your website.

 Google now knows to crawl your content.
 These steps are worth taking if you’re going to take the time and effort to create content.